-Fossils are simply the preserved remains of animals or plants that once lived.
-They are commonly encased in rock, but in some instances, the parts of the organism itself have dissolved away and left only their impression in the enclosing rocks.
+Fossils are simply the preserved remains of animals or plants that were once alive.
+They are commonly encased in rock, but in some instances, the parts of the organism itself have dissolved away, leaving only their impression in the enclosing rocks.
 Those left as fossil casts represent the imprint of the interior of a fossil animal, while molds are external impressions of shells or other skeletons which have long since been dissolved away.